mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

 4. ``OK``

 .. note:: The defaults seen here should be fine for this project and Pointwise usually automatically selects the correct Model Size and tolerances based on the geometery you import.
-    It may however be necessary to edit these in case Pointwise isn't correctly interpreting the CAD geometry defintion.
+    It may however be necessary to edit these in case Pointwise isn't interpreting the CAD geometry defintion correctly.

 Now we have to choose the proper solver.
 In my case it is ``CGNS`` with ``adf`` support.
 If you have compiled the MACH-Framework with ``hdf5`` support, you can skip the last step.